 Three Men and a Little Lady 1990 TV trailer, robatsea2009, http://www.youtube.com

 This film was reviewed for the My Favourite Movie Threesome Blogathon run by Movie, Movie, Blog, Blog.
+It was also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
 Other reviews with this cast include Christopher Casanove in Dynasty and Tom Selleck in Magnum PI.
 Steve Guttenberg is featured in my Surrender review.